fbpx

 surgeon viewing theator surgical intelligence platform on desktop

-The Role of Artificial Intelligence in Healthcare
+AI's Role in Healthcare

 The release of ChatGPT’s artificial intelligence took the world by storm in 2022, leaving most casual users amazed at the type of content it could produce.
 Want to build a customized workout plan?
 Check.
 Want to rewrite your resume?
 Check.
 A list of topics for a dinner party or work lunch?
 Check and check.
 While it’s clearly impressive that ChatGPT has knowledge on an unfathomable number of topics, its primary awe-inspiring feature is its ability to rapidly create novel content that generally reads as if it was written by a human.